-China Airlines, Mandarin Airlines and Tigerair Taiwan leased ten 777-300ER planes, nineteen A330-300 planes, twelve 737-800 planes, ten A320-200 planes, four A320neo planes, ten A321neo planes, one ERJ190 planes and three ART72-600 planes for operation, lease period are 4 to 16 years from February 2007 to December 2034.
+China Airlines, Mandarin Airlines and Tigerair Taiwan leased ten 777-300ER planes, fifteen A330-300 planes, ten 737-800 planes, eight A320-200 planes, six A320neo planes, ten A321neo planes, and three ART72-600 planes for operation, lease period are 4 to 16 years from February 2007 to December 2034.
 The rental pricing method is partly a fixed amount of funds, and some of them are floating rents, floating rents are according to benchmark ratio, the rent is revised every half year.
 When the lease expires, the lease agreements have no purchase rights.